 Online library instruction from the comfort of your own home.
 Learn how to navigate the library website and utilize its resources and tools.
-Click here to register for the May 21 session.
+Click here to register for upcoming sessions..

 Welcome to the Bellevue University guide for web technologies.
 This guide provides a good starting point for students in this program and will emphasize resources related to the design and development of web applications.
 Resources include print and electronic books, subscription databases, and websites.
 Each print book title links directly to the library online catalog, while each e-book title links directly to the full text of the book.
 Database recommendations link directly to the specific database.
 Recommended websites cover various aspects of the topic.